 Clare Robb (She/Her)

-Objects trigger memories and transform recollections into palpable experiences.
+Objects trigger memories and transform recollections into palpable experiences, particularly if the artefacts constitute natural materials.
 In this collection of works, I Feel This Place in My Bones, pieces of jewellery as retainers of memory are made meaningful by their collection and gathering as small, discrete, often found, items.
+Working with bone is especially significant; as it is a material that is consistently overlooked in contemporary design, despite its popularity in past historical periods and different cultures.
+Bone is a sustainable resource connected to human, animal, and land.
 Working with bone provokes questions relating to the body of the maker and invites the viewer to explore these connections too.
-I Feel This Place in My Bones, challenges specific values inherent in the possibilities of bodily material as a medium for making, as well as the framework of our physical form; and acknowledges the mundane, the found object.
+I Feel This Place in My Bones, challenges specific values inherent in the possibilities of corporeal material as a medium for making, as well as the framework of our physical form; and acknowledges the mundane, the found object, while adopting a form of display similar to the Wunderkammer to underline ways in which we curate our lives through the choice of items that surround us.
+Collecting is a means of expression, of selfhood brought about by selection and curation, presented here as miscellanea for viewers, inviting them to consider the contents of their own ‘curiosity cabinet’.
 This collection, which embodies wearable and sculptural pieces, encapsulates the inherent link between the viewer of a work and the intended narrative behind it.